Sandra Gladh MBPsS, Dip CP.

 EMDR therapy relies on alternating left-right stimulation of the brain, for example through side to side eye movement or alternating taps that you can feel, which appears to help the brain to process the frozen or stuck information.
 As a result, the stuck memories seem to lose their intensity; they become less distressing and seem more like 'ordinary' memories.
 EMDR helps reduce the distress of all the different kinds of memories, whether it was what you saw, heard, smelt, tasted, felt or thought.

 EMDR uses an eight phased approach to address the past, present & future memories that we store, with the aim of reducing the intensity of disturbing memories, whilst increasing a more adaptive belief about the future.

-EMDR is a proven treatment for trauma, but it has also been found to help with the following problems: Abuse, Anger, Anxiety, Depression, Behavioural & Substance Addictions including smoking and food, Co-Dependence, Chronic Pain, Complicated Grief, Eating Issues, Insomnia, Low self-esteem, OCD, Phobias, Performance Enhancement, self-harming Somatic Pain.
+EMDR is a proven treatment for trauma, post-traumatic stress disorder, but it has also been found to help with the following problems: Attachment, Anger, Anxiety, Depression, Behavioural & Substance Addictions including smoking and food, Co-Dependence, Chronic Pain, Complicated Grief, Eating difficulties, Insomnia, Intergenerational trauma, Low self-esteem, Phobias, Performance, self-harming, Somatic Pain.

 How can hypnotherapy help?